The volatility of A-shares is just insane!

 From a classification standpoint, E Fund’s "Sui Feng Tian Li A" is categorized as a mixed bond fund, adhering to the traditional “eighty-twenty” allocation strategy primarily focused on bonds, with an insistence that at least 80% of assets are invested in various bond types while equity exposure remains capped at 20%, ensuring a transparent investment strategy.

-As the Chinese New Year approaches—an event that is eagerly awaited—it’s crucial to consider that returns from the bond segment will reflect at the close of trading on the first working day post-holiday
+As the Chinese New Year approaches—an event that is eagerly awaited—it’s crucial to consider that returns from the bond segment will reflect at the close of trading on the first working day post-holiday.
+For those not prepared to endure the swings typically associated with the stock market and seeking stability in investment, E Fund’s "Sui Feng Tian Li A" stands out as a worthy option, delivering lower volatility alongside decent returns.

 Leave a Reply